 Your most inexpensive college options depend on your situation, the state you live in, and your eligibility for financial aid.
 With that being said, some options are generally more affordable than others.
 They are listed below, starting with cheaper options and ending with the more expensive ones.

 - Vocational schools*: Some students decide to pursue a trade.
 The job market is great since baby boomers are retiring.
 In order to pursue certain trades or vocations, you may be required to have a credential in addition to your high school diploma.
 It could be a certificate, certification, or license.
-Vocational schools aim to prepare their students for their trades and any exams they might have to pass.
+Vocational schools aim to prepare students for their trades and any exams they might have to pass.
 These schools tend to be less expensive than colleges because they don’t require as many years of study.

 - Online degree programs*: Online degree programs may be right for you if you have an overwhelming schedule, family commitments, and a job at the same time.
 The University of the People is a tuition-free, nonprofit university that is completely online.
 About a quarter of its students are undocumented.
 The only costs are the $100 fees for each end-of-course exam.
 While it is difficult to find other accredited programs so inexpensive, there are many online universities that accept undocumented students.

-- Your state’s public universities: At face value (without considering financial aid or scholarships), in-state tuition at a public university is more affordable than the tuition at any out-of-state public university and most private colleges, too.
+- Your state’s public universities: At face value (without considering financial aid or scholarships), in-state tuition at a public university is more affordable than the tuition at any out-of-state public university and at most private colleges, too.
 Public university, thereby, presents an exciting and feasible option for qualifying undocumented students.
 If you haven’t already, check to see if your state offers in-state tuition to undocumented students (also called tuition equity) by finding your state on the map here.
 Because undocumented students cannot establish legal residency anywhere in the United States, you can prove your eligibility for in-state tuition if you graduated high school in the state or lived there for a specified period of time.
 One of the states that currently offers in-state tuition to undocumented students is California.
 For the 2017-2018 school year, the University of California estimates in-state tuition at $14,050 and out-of-state tuition at $42,064.
 Across the nation, in-state tuition is cheaper than out-of-state tuition.
 If you are lucky enough to be eligible for a deal this good, it’s worth serious consideration.

 - Out-of-state public universities: Unfortunately, picking up and moving to a different state won’t grant you eligibility for that state’s tuition equity policies, but it will open up more options in your college search.
-Looking outside of your state is a necessary step for those that live in areas that bar undocumented students from enrolling in their universities (i.e. Alabama, South Carolina, and Georgia).
+Looking outside of your state is a necessary step for those that live in areas that bar undocumented students from enrolling in their universities (i.e., Alabama, South Carolina, and Georgia).
 For other students that live in one of the 26 states without tuition equity, an out-of-state university might be around the same price as attending a public school in state.
 In this scenario (for example, if you graduated high school in Arizona, Pennsylvania, or one of many other states), you would have to pay out-of-state tuition to attend a college in that state anyway.
 You might as well branch out your college search to include colleges in other states that better support your major or your goals.
-Because of your state’s policy, it might cost similarly anyway.
+Because of your state’s policy, the cost might be similar anyway.

 - Private colleges that offer institutional aid*: Private colleges are usually even more expensive than public universities at their out-of-state costs.
-The U.S. Department of Education estimated that the average annual cost of a private university was a whopping $25,735.
+The U.S. Department of Education estimated that the average annual cost of a private, nonprofit university was a whopping $25,735.
 Because they don’t operate on government dollars, private schools can make their own rules.
 Some choose not to accept undocumented students at all, but the majority will consider your application.
 Oftentimes they will group you in with the pool of international applicants.
 This is good news for your ability to enroll, but it tends to mean that you will be saddled with a big tuition bill.
 It’s a good idea to contact a private school’s financial aid office to see if your status as an undocumented (international) student interferes with your eligibility for financial aid.
 Otherwise, in your search, you might start with U.S. News, which recently listed the ten private schools that offer the most aid to international students.

 - Private colleges that do not offer institutional aid*: If you decide to attend a private university that does not offer institutional aid, you will probably be stuck paying the sticker price.
 If they decide to consider you an international applicant, they may even tack on a surcharge.
 Application fees for international applicants tend to be pricier than those for domestic applicants.